 - 1. You must call the school if your child is absent or arrives late.
-Leave a message on the school's voicemail that includes the caller's name, child's name, grade, homeroom, and the reason for the absence before 8:30 a.m. - 2.
-When a student is absent from school, even for one day, they present a written note from the parent to their homeroom teacher upon returning. - 3.
-A doctor's note may be required for an absence of more than three days. - 4.
+Leave a message on the school's voicemail that includes the caller's name, child's name, grade, homeroom, and the reason for the absence before 8:30 a.m.
+An email to your child's homeroom teacher and office@stmarymagdalen.net with this information will also suffice. - 2.
+A doctor's note may be required for an absence of more than three days. - 3.
 If your child's name appears on an attendance report from the homeroom teacher and you did not notify the school, we will call you to verify the absence or check on your child's whereabouts.
-Please be vigilant and proactive by calling the school because the safety and welfare of your child are essential to all of us. - 5.
-In the case of illness during school hours, staff will contact the parents or adults listed in our emergency contacts for your child. - 6.
-Any child who stays home without their parent's knowledge is liable to suspension. - 7.
-Any child who leaves school without parental permission is liable to suspension. - 8.
-The student is responsible for completing their work and assessments missed due to absence.
-The teacher will communicate a reasonable timeline for completing the missed assignments.
+Please be vigilant and proactive by calling the school because the safety and welfare of your child are essential to all of us. - 4.
+In the case of illness during school hours, staff will contact the parents or adults listed as emergency contacts for your child. - 5.
+Absences accompanied by a doctor's note are considered excused.
+All others are considered unexcused.
+(Please note that this does not imply truancy.)
+Students are permitted 15 unexcused absences per school year.
+This includes vacations, mental health days, common colds, and other short-term illnesses that do not require a visit to the doctor. - 6.
+Excessive unexcused absences will be reported to the student's home school district for further investigation since the student will not be meeting the requirements for completion of the present grade level. - 7.
+Any child who stays home without their parent's knowledge is liable to suspension. - 8.
+Any child who leaves school without parental permission is liable to suspension. - 9.
+The student is responsible for completing work and assessments missed due to absence.
+The teacher will communicate a reasonable timeline for completing missed assignments.
+Students who exceed the permissible number of unexcused absences